 - Osprey POCO AG Raincover — This cool rain cover is made specifically for the Poco and fits around the canopy and sides of the Poco to create a rainproof haven for your little one.
 While no one plans to hike in the rain or snow, it can and does happen.
 Even in our own testing, the snow made an appearance that would have made the cover invaluable.

-- Poco AG Premier — The Poco AG Premier is similar to the Poco Plus with some additional features and benefits.
+- Poco AG Premium — The Poco AG Premium is similar to the Poco Plus with some additional features and benefits.
 This pack has a removable daypack which means it can hold more supplies increasing the length of your adventures.

 — Juliet Spurrier, MD & Wendy Schmitz